Stuff I Use and Recommend

-Here are a few examples of software and products I’ve used for more than a few weeks, and recommend you do, too.
+Here are a few examples of software and products I use and can recommend you do, too.

 If you are responsible for a network of more than a few computers, even at home, this is the best way of keeping an eye on them.